LinxHQ/linxone-java/README.md

 # linxone-java

-LinxOne-Java will be brought to you using the following technology stack:
+LinxOne-Java is brought to you using the following technology stack:

 1. Spring boot,
 2. Spring data jpa,